 Step 4: Explore Resources Your Client Now Has on Hand

 The final step of this process involves asking your client to write down the list of resources that they could potentially use to help them overcome their problem successfully.

-Once this list has been created, encourage your client to take immediate action to improve their life and circumstances.
+Once this list has been created, encourage your client to take immediate action to improve their lives and circumstances.
 To delay now is to simply lose momentum.
 And when it comes to working with a life coach, it’s all about utilizing the momentum generated within each coaching session to move your client forward in a more positive way.

 It’s of course very possible that your client might end up confronting other roadblocks and problems along the way.
 In such instances, encourage them to utilize the same process that you went through here with them to unlock the inner reservoirs of untapped potential that’s hidden deep within.
 Then over time through the repetitive use of this process, your client will no longer need to think about tapping into their spiritual consciousness — it will rather become automatic.
 They will just naturally become more resourceful in each and every situation they confront, and this will help them reach their highest potential.

 Did you gain value from this article?
 Would you like to keep these concepts at the forefront of your mind?
 If so, then you might like to download the accompanying mind map reference poster to your iPad, tablet or computer.
 The map presents you with a quick overview of this article.
 It’s designed specifically to help improve your memory and recall of this information so that you can better integrate these concepts into your daily thoughts, habits and actions.
 Your purchase will also go a long way towards supporting the further development of these maps.

 Here are three recommended IQ Matrix mind map bundles that explore the life coaching process, how to help clients advance in their career, and how to read people like a personality profiler.